Field-level encryption

 This means that, from the perspective of fields encryption, overwriting an existing form definition at publication time doesn't cause any problem.
 This is because encrypted fields are marked as such in the form data, so Orbeon Forms can decrypt them even if the list of fields to be encrypted has changed since the last time the form data was saved.

 However, overwriting an existing form definition at publication time won't re-encrypt existing data.
-For this to happen, you need to trigger a re-encryption from the Form Runner home page.
+For this to happen, you need to trigger a re-encryption from the Forms Admin page.

-- Neither the summary page or the search API is able to show or return the values of encrypted fields (it will instead show/return the encrypted values).
+• Neither the summary page nor the search API is able to show or return the values of encrypted fields (it will instead show/return the encrypted values).

-- Consequently, fields marked for encryptions shouldn't be marked to be shown on the summary page, or to show in search.
+• Consequently, fields marked for encryption shouldn't be marked to be shown on the summary page, or to be included in bulk edit.

 We expect these limitations to be lifted in future versions of Orbeon Forms.